Part A Hospitalization

-Brands are treated differently, during the doughnut hole or gap you pay 35% and the insurance company and drug company pay 65%, but you count the 85% towards the $5000.
-The 15% the plan pays does not count towards the maximum out of pocket.
-If the drug costs $300 per month, you pay $105.
-The insurance company and Drug Company pay the difference and you count 85% of the $300 towards the maximum out of pocket, or $255.
+Brands are treated differently, during the donut hole or gap you pay 25% and the insurance company and drug company pay 75% but you count only 95% towards the $5100.
+If the drug costs $300 per month, you pay $75 and the insurance company and Drug Company pay the difference and you count 95% of the $300 towards the maximum out of pocket, or $285.

 Your costs are $3.60 for generic medication up to a cost of $72.00 and 5% for those drugs that cost greater than $72.00.
 For brands you pay $8.95 costing less than $179.00 and 5% for those drugs costing more than $179.00.
 When January 1st comes around it starts all over again.